pynvme/pynvme/doc/api.rst

    Buffer.set_dsm_range(index, lba, lba_count, attr)

-set dsm ranges in the buffer, for dsm/deallocation (a.ka trim) commands
+set dsm ranges in the buffer, for dsm/deallocation (a.k.a. trim) commands

 **Parameters**